M1ck4/MichaelAngel.io/Chisel_README.md

 Chisel comes with sensible defaults to ensure a smooth user experience right out of the box.
 Below are the predefined default settings for various parameters in the application:

 Input Folder:

     Default: ./input
-    Description: This is the folder where Chisel looks for images to process if no input folder is specified.
+This is the folder where Chisel looks for images to process if no input folder is specified.

 Output Folder:

     Default: ./processed
-    Description: This is the destination folder for processed images.
+This is the destination folder for processed images.
 If the folder does not exist, Chisel will create it automatically.

 Image Format:

     Default: JPEG
-    Description: This is the default format in which processed images will be saved.
+This is the default format in which processed images will be saved.
 Supported formats include JPEG, PNG, and TIFF.

 Resize:

     Default: false
-    Description: Images will not be resized unless specified.
+Images will not be resized unless specified.
 To enable resizing, you must provide width and height in the command.

 Resize Dimensions (when enabled):

     Default Width: 800
     Default Height: 600
-    Description: These dimensions apply if resizing is enabled.
+These dimensions apply if resizing is enabled.

 Quality:

     Default: 85
-    Description: This setting determines the quality of the processed images on a scale of 0 to 100.
+This setting determines the quality of the processed images on a scale of 0 to 100.
 A higher number results in better quality at the cost of larger file size.

 Overwrite:

     Default: false
-    Description: Chisel will not overwrite existing files in the output folder by default.
+Chisel will not overwrite existing files in the output folder by default.
 You must specify the --overwrite flag to allow overwriting.
 To use Chisel with the many options it has, run the following command in your terminal:

     python chisel.py --help